Meetings in Microsoft Teams

 In this training, we introduce meetings in Microsoft Teams.
 We’ll cover the capabilities of meetings in Teams in addition to requirements and planning considerations for Teams.

-This tutorial includes a lot of links to existing content; this way, we can be sure that you always have the latest, most up-to-date information.
-For an optimal learning experience, be sure to follow the links and absorb the content.
-Only if a link is labeled as “additional information” should it be considered optional.
+This tutorial includes links to existing content to help connect you with the latest, most up-to-date information.
+For an optimal learning experience, follow the links to learn and apply.
+If a link is labeled as “additional information,” you can consider it optional.

 This training is for you if you’re: